kentSarmiento/ToyRobot/README.md

 ### Running the project

-After the project is built, the application can be executed from the command line.
+After the project is built, the Application can be executed from the command line.

 Input commands can be provided from file or standard input.
 * Using standard input